All-new Q5 Sportback: aesthetic appeal of a coupé and versatility of an SUV

 The 2.0 TDI in the Q5 Sportback 40 TDI quattro is not only efficient but also particularly clean.
 It meets the limits of the latest emissions regulation Euro 6d-ISC-FCM or EU 6 AP.

 Thanks to a twin-dosing SCR system with double AdBlue injection, nitrogen oxide emissions are further reduced as appropriate for the respective operating situation.
 The urea solution is injected into each of two SCR catalytic converters arranged one behind the other in the exhaust system: one close to the exhaust manifold and one farther away from the engine in the exhaust system.

 More ground clearance off-road: the adaptive air suspension

-Comfort for the long haul is assured in all versions of the new Q5 Sportback thanks to its exceptionally lightweight multilink front and rear suspension, which from S line level upwards has a tauter sport tuning.
+Comfort for the long haul is assured in all versions of the new Q5 Sportback thanks to its exceptionally lightweight multilink front and rear suspension, which from S-line level upwards has a tauter sport tuning.

-A set-up with adaptive damper control is also available for even keener tracking of the road surface, while an adaptive air suspension system that can vary the ride height of the bodyshell in five stages and by up to 60 millimetres features in Q5 Sportback Vorsprung models.
+A set-up with adaptive damper control is also available for even keener tracking of the road surface, while an adaptive air suspension system can vary the ride height of the bodyshell in five stages and by up to 60 millimetres features in Q5 Sportback Vorsprung models.